Vitiligo is a loss of melanocytes that causes patches of skin to turn white.

 In some people, one or two well-defined patches of vitiligo appear.
 In other people, patches appear over a large part of the body.
 Rarely, vitiligo occurs over most of the skin surface.
 The changes are most striking in people with darker skin.
 Commonly affected areas are the face, fingers and toes, wrists, elbows, knees, hands, shins, ankles, armpits, anus and genital area, navel, and nipples.
 The affected skin is extremely prone to sunburn.
 The areas of skin affected by vitiligo also produce white hair because melanocytes are lost from the hair follicles.

 Vitiligo is recognized by its typical appearance.
-A Wood light examination is often done to help distinguish vitiligo from other causes of lightened skin (see see Diagnosis of Skin Disorders).
+A Wood light examination is often done to help distinguish vitiligo from other causes of lightened skin (see see Wood light).
 Other tests, including skin biopsies, are rarely necessary.